burgerboydaddy/authDockerMongo/README.md

 # MongoDB Local ReplicaSet

-This is docker image for creating mongodb replica set in yourlocal environment with authentication enabled (enforced to be precise).
+This is docker image for creating mongodb replica set in your local environment with authentication enabled (enforced to be precise).
 This docker image will create a self-contained 3 node replica set (that is, all three nodes are running in one container).
 Important part is that replica set enforce authentication.